 Seamless has been in business for nearly two decades, and we're not going anywhere now.
-Our staff continues to support all managed service clients remotely, as we've always done.
+Our staff continues to support all managed service clients, as we've always done.
 We're providing limited repair services for those with malfunctioning computers.
 And we thoroughly disinfect all equipment that comes through our door.

 If you're a small business and your IT needs have rapidly changed due to the coronavirus, please reach out.
 We would love to help your team get connected and stay productive during this difficult time.